JupiterOne/sdk/README.md

 local changes to remote.

-❕Make sure to have committed all your changes before running `npm run lerna version` since it will commit the version update and tag that commit.
+❕Make sure to have committed all your changes before running `npm exec lerna version` since it will commit the version update and tag that commit.
 Rebasing or amending lerna's commit will cause the tag to point to a different commit.